openshift/hive/docs/clusterpools.md

 clusters.

-When a user needs a cluster they create a `ClusterClaim` resource which will be filled immediately with details on where to find their cluster.  (or as soon as a cluster is available in the pool if none were presently available).
+When a user needs a cluster they create a `ClusterClaim` resource which will be filled with details on where to find their cluster as soon as one is available from the pool and running.
 Once claimed, a cluster is removed from the pool and a new one will be created to replace it.
 Claimed clusters never return to the pool, they are intended to be destroyed when no longer needed.
 The `ClusterClaim.Spec.Namespace` will be